Your Pet, Our Passion.

 Keeping them warm

-When considering how to care for a newborn kitten, you must remember to keep them warm.
-If the kitten you find is cold, you must warm their body temperature before you do anything else.
+When considering how to care for a newborn kitten, you must always remember to keep them warm as at this age, they can’t regulate their own body temperature.
+If the kitten you find is cold, you must raise their body temperature before you do anything else.
 You can check how cold they are by touching their paws or the tips of their ears.

 Usually, you can keep a kitten warm by wrapping a hot-water bottle in a towel and allowing them to snuggle up to it.
 This is good practice for a few weeks.
 Most kittens do not leave their mother’s side when they are born and her body heat keeps them at the right temperature.